 const UserProfile: React.FC = (): React.JSX.Element => {

-const { userId, isLoading, error, isAuthenticated, logout } = UseMentraAuth();
+const {userId, isLoading, error, isAuthenticated, logout} = UseMentraAuth()

 // Handle loading state during authentication